-In 2016, Newman helped coach senior ace Heather Stearns to the conclusion of her remarkable career at Baylor, while coaching up the next group of pitching talent for the program.
+In 2016, she helped coach senior ace Heather Stearns to the conclusion of her remarkable career at Baylor, while coaching up the next group of pitching talent for the program.
 Stearns topped the Big 12 in strikeouts in 2015, marking the second consecutive year that a BU pitcher led the league.

 In 2014, she saw the book closed on the illustrious career of Whitney Canion who was a member of the BU softball program for six years due to two medical redshirts.
-Newman saw Canion leave BU with virtually every career pitching record available and helped guide Canion’s last season where she tied her own single-season wins total in 2014 with 31, and witnessed her becoming the first, first-team All-American in program history.
+Newman saw Canion leave BU with virtually every career pitching record available and helped guide Canion’s last season where she tied her own single-season wins total in 2014 with 31, and witnessed her become the first, first-team All-American in program history.

-In 2010, Sneed Newman lost Canion for the final two months of the season with an arm injury and tutored a staff of just one scholarship pitcher, true freshman Repka, who became the ninth player in school history to record at least 20 wins in a season.
+In 2010, Newman lost Canion for the final two months of the season with an arm injury and tutored a staff of just one scholarship pitcher, true freshman Repka, who became the ninth player in school history to record at least 20 wins in a season.

-Sneed Newman helped guide the freshman, Canion, to the greatest season in program history in 2009.
-Canion broke single-season records in innings pitched (291.1), strikeouts (415) and 10-plus strikeout games in a career (10).
-Under Sneed Newman’s tutelage, Canion became the first Baylor player to win Big 12 Freshman and Big 12 Pitcher of the Year.
+Newman helped guide the freshman, Canion, to the greatest season in program history in 2009.
+Canion broke single-season records in innings pitched (291.1), strikeouts (415) and 10-plus strikeout games (10).
+Under Newman’s tutelage, Canion became the first Baylor player to win Big 12 Freshman and Big 12 Pitcher of the Year.
 As part of a staff that led the Lady Bears to a regional title, she was named to the 2009 NFCA Division I Central Region Coaching Staff of the Year.

-Sneed Newman, who was a member of the Baylor staff that was recognized as the 2007 NFCA Division I Midwest Region Coaching Staff of the Year, orchestrated a pitching staff that helped lead the Lady Bears to one of the greatest seasons in program history.
+Newman, who was a member of the Baylor staff that was recognized as the 2007 NFCA Division I Midwest Region Coaching Staff of the Year, orchestrated a pitching staff that helped lead the Lady Bears to one of the greatest seasons in program history.
 Baylor finished with a 2.09 ERA as opponents hit just .216 against them.

-Facing the toughest schedule in school history, Baylor continued its success under Sneed Newman in 2006 as the Lady Bears finished fourth in the Big 12 Conference with a .231 batting average against and a 2.46 ERA.
+Facing the toughest schedule in school history, Baylor continued its success under Newman in 2006 as the Lady Bears finished fourth in the Big 12 Conference with a .231 batting average against and a 2.46 ERA.
 Once again, the bullpen was a strength for the Lady Bears as Baylor led the league with seven saves in 2006.

-Ferguson led the way for Sneed Newman’s staff during the 2006 season, as the junior hurler posted 20 wins on the season and earned All-Big 12 Conference and NFCA All-Midwest Region honors.
+Ferguson led the way for Newman’s staff during the 2006 season, as the junior hurler posted 20 wins on the season and earned All-Big 12 Conference and NFCA All-Midwest Region honors.

 The success for the Baylor hurlers continued in 2005 as the pitching staff established a new school record for wins and helped Baylor claim its first regional title in school history.
 Once again, control was the focus of her pitching staff as Baylor led the Big 12 Conference in fewest walks per game with 1.45.
-In addition, Baylor led the league in saves for the second straight season, recording nine, as Tessa Lynam finished the year ranked 19th in the nation with four saves.
+In addition, Baylor led the league in saves for the second straight season, recording nine, as Tessa Lynam finished the year ranked 19th nationally with four saves.

 In 2004, her pitching staff earned numerous honors as Ferguson was named Big 12 Conference Pitcher of the Week following her no-hitter against Auburn, while Cristin Vitek was an all-conference selection as well as a finalist for USA Softball Player of the Year.

-One of the greatest pitching performances in NCAA history came under Sneed Newman’s guidance as Vitek established new single-game NCAA, NCAA Tournament and Big 12 Conference records with 28 strikeouts against North Carolina to open the 2004 NCAA Softball Championships.
+One of the greatest pitching performances in NCAA history came under Newman’s guidance as Vitek established single-game NCAA, NCAA Tournament and Big 12 Conference records with 28 strikeouts against North Carolina to open the 2004 NCAA Softball Championships.

-Sneed Newman established LSU and Southeastern Conference single-season records for strikeouts in each of her final three seasons with the Tigers.
-She ranked second nationally in strikeouts per game as a senior, and her career strikeout total of 1,370 ranks second in NCAA history at the time she left the program.
+Newman established LSU and Southeastern Conference single-season records for strikeouts in each of her final three seasons with the Tigers.
+She ranked second nationally in strikeouts per game as a senior, and her career strikeout total of 1,370 ranked second in NCAA history at the time she left the program.

-Sneed Newman was named 2002 Southeastern Conference Pitcher of the Year after going 34-7 with a 0.75 ERA and 478 strikeouts in 281.0 innings.
+Newman was named 2002 Southeastern Conference Pitcher of the Year after going 34-7 with a 0.75 ERA and 478 strikeouts in 281.0 innings.
 She earned Louisiana Player of the Year and SEC all-tournament honors twice.

-For her career, Sneed Newman was 120-25 with an ERA of 0.89.
+For her career, Newman was 120-25 with an ERA of 0.89.
 She tossed 106 complete games with 55 shutouts and six no-hitters.
 Sneed allowed just 489 hits and 184 walks in 976.1 career innings pitched.
 On Oct.
-29, 2008, Sneed Newman was elected to the LSU Athletics Hall of Fame.
+29, 2008, Newman was elected to the LSU Athletics Hall of Fame.